matijapiskorec/archlinux-usb/jupyter.md

 makepkg -sri
 ```

-If you are using fish as your shell make sure you switch it to bash, as there will otherwise e problems while entering the virual environment:
+If you are using fish as your shell make sure you switch it to bash, as there will otherwise e problems while entering the virtual environment:
 ```
 bash
 ```